 These homemade, chewy, low calorie pumpkin bagels are perfect for breakfast.
 Eat with a protein for a balanced meal!

-It has helped a lot that my kids are no longer so young that I had to clean up their meals.
+It has helped a lot that my kids are no longer so young that I have to clean up their meals.
 But, I’m still a food blogger, I still love healthy meal planning and prepping, and I still love to bake treats for my neighbors!

 When you love baking, but you also want to lose weight

-- When baking and I feel like eating something, I it on a plate instead.
+- When baking and I feel like eating something, I put it on a plate instead.
 After I’m done baking, I can sit down properly and eat all the food as a meal I attempted to eat while cooking, if I still want it. (read how avoiding snacking is the easiest way to lose weight here)

 - When baking- no batter tasting!
 I’m a batter girl (even bread dough).
 But once I start eating batter, it doesn’t stop.
 It’s not necessary to taste the batter when recipe testing, because the final product usually tastes NOTHING like the batter anyway.